JetBrains/Qodana/topics/inspect-your-code.md

 ## Performance optimization

+<link-summary>To optimize performance of %product%, follow the recommendations from this chapter.</link-summary>

 To improve performance during the project analysis stage, follow these recommendations:

 * [Exclude files](configuration-reference.md#Excluding+inspections) from analysis that are not required for the analysis